Have you checked out the rest of The PhD Knowledge Base? It’s home to hundreds more free resources and guides, written especially for PhD students.

 How long does it take the person reading your thesis to understand what you’re doing and how you’re doing it?
 If the answer is anything other than ’in the opening paragraphs of the thesis’ then keep reading.

-If you tell them as early as possible in clear and simple terms, whatever you write after will make much more sense.
+If you tell them as early as possible what you’re doing and how you’re doing it – and do so in clear and simple terms – whatever you write after will make much more sense.
 If you leave them guessing for ten pages, everything they read in those ten pages has no coherence.
 You’ll know where it is all leading, but they won’t.

 Unless you tell them.